priyanshnama/tofu/README.md

 > *Less like using a computer, more like conversing with a fluid intelligence.*

 A living UI made of 100,000 green particles.
 Type a shape name — the particles reorganise themselves into it.
 No frameworks, no backend, no LLM.
-Pure WebGPU.
+Pure WebGPU

 ![tofu demo](https://user-images.githubusercontent.com/placeholder/tofu-demo.gif)